zengjixiang/jina/docs/concepts/preliminaries/index.md

 - **DocList**
     DocList is a list-like container of multiple Documents.
 More information can be found in [DocArray's Docs](https://docs.docarray.org/user_guide/representing/array/).

-All the components in Jina use `BaseDoc` and/or `DocList` as the main data format for communication, making use of the different serialization capabilities of these structures.
+All the components in Jina-serve use `BaseDoc` and/or `DocList` as the main data format for communication, making use of the different serialization capabilities of these structures.

 **Serving**

 This layer contains all the objects and concepts that are used to actually serve the logic and receive and respond to queries.
 These components are designed to be used as microservices ready to be containerized.
-These components can be orchestrated by Jina's {term}`orchestration` layer or by other container orchestration frameworks such as Kubernetes or Docker Compose.
+These components can be orchestrated by Jina-serve's {term}`orchestration` layer or by other container orchestration frameworks such as Kubernetes or Docker Compose.

 - **Executor**